Code-Institute-Submissions/P-L-Services/README.md

 -  The sans serif font Open Sans has been chosen for the body text as it compliments Exo 2; it also has excellent legibility having been optimised for both web and mobile interfaces.
 It is available on Google fonts and if it fails will be replaced with a sans serif font within the browser.

 ### Icons
+Font Awesome icons from medical and science categories will be used throughout this website.

 ---

 # **Features**